 Finally, we have this simple and minimal piece of art from LBrandt… Can you see how easy this would be to create if you choose not to purchase such a piece?
 Love this!

-If you want to know more about how to grow air plants, then head right on over to Flora Grubb to get the basics…and it is easy!
-Give these great plants a try, you can find them in any nursery or order them online as well.
+If you want to give these great plants a try, you can find them in many nurseries or order them online as well.
 Here are our favorite places to buy air plants…